juhoinkinen/Annif-wiki/Usage-with-Docker.md

         -u $(id -u):$(id -g) \
         -it annif bash

-Now the directory where the command was issued on host is mounted with name `annif_projects` on the root of the container filesystem.
+Now the directory where the command was issued on host is mounted with name `annif_projects` on the root of the container filesystem, and the post-installation steps in [[Getting Started]] can be followed.

-The Annif projects configuration file `projects.cnf` needs to be in the directory where Annif commands are run.
-There is a draft configuration file coming with the Annif image, which can be copied to the `/annif_projects` directory:
+Specificly, the template configuration file comes with the Annif image and can be copied to the `/annif_projects` directory:

     cp /Annif/projects.cfg.dist  /annif_projects/projects.cfg

 The vocabulary and training data (e.g. [Annif-corpora](https://github.com/NatLibFi/Annif-corpora)) can be fetched using the host system to the mounted directory.

-Now everything is set up for running Annif in the container!
+*Note that any data should not be stored in other locations in the container but in the mounted directory*, as after the container has stopped, [it is not convenient to gain access to the data again](https://docs.docker.com/engine/reference/commandline/commit/).

 &nbsp;

 <a name="myfootnote1">1</a>:
-Alternatively, it is possible to create and bind a [named volume](https://success.docker.com/article/different-types-of-volumes), which initially is empty, and copy or fetch data into it from container, e.g. using wget from [Annif-corpora Git Hub page](https://github.com/NatLibFi/Annif-corpora):
+Alternatively, it is possible to create and bind a [named volume](https://success.docker.com/article/different-types-of-volumes), which initially is empty, and get data into it by [copying](https://docs.docker.com/engine/reference/commandline/cp/) from host or fetching from internet, e.g. using wget in a running container to dowload [Annif-corpora Git Hub page](https://github.com/NatLibFi/Annif-corpora):

 `wget -O - https://github.com/NatLibFi/Annif-corpora/tarball/master | tar xz`